Our horses

 The breed

-The Welsh is a pony that measures between 1.22m and 1.48m, and weighs around 200 to 450kg.
+The Welsh is a pony that can measure between 1.22m and 1.48m (12 - 14.2 hands), and weighs around 200 to 450kg.

-It is pony ideal for sporting disciplines, as it is brave, intelligent and has exceptional gaits.
+It is ideal for sporting disciplines, as it is brave, intelligent and has exceptional gaits.
 In addition, the Welsh are superb showjumping ponies.
-They are also often used in carriage driving teams, and can equally just be a family pony.
+They are also often used in carriage driving teams, and can equally be just a family pony.
 The breed is split into four categories of height, from Welsh A to Welsh Cob, so both children and adults can find a model that suits their size.

 E-Freeze is a Welsh pony born in 2014.
-This pony was the first foal to be born in Europe following a frozen embryo transfer..
+This pony was the first foal to be born in Europe following a frozen embryo transfer.

-The Selle Francais Pony is a recent breed (1991), created to meet the needs of young riders who wanted mounts adapted to their size.
-Originally it was bred by crossing native ponies with Connemara, New Forest, Welsh and Arabian stallions.
-It is a sports pony used in show jumping, eventing, dressage and for recreational riding.
+This is a recent French pony breed, known from 1991 onwards, created to meet the needs of young riders wanting mounts adapted to their size.
+Developed originally by crossing native ponies with Connemara, New Forest, Welsh and Arabian stallions.

 Thanos de la Tour is a very versatile pony, who has competed in dressage, show jumping and cross country - he competed in the French pony show jumping championship.
 Today he is stabled with the show horses, and he brings a new set of skills to our equestrian spectacles.